 This definitely a classic moving average pullback setup in a downtrend.
 The trend is so obvious it’s ridiculous.
 I mean,it’s screaming ‘SELL’i n your face.
 You can’t miss it.

-That’s a wrap for “Trading The Pull Back”.
+That’s a wrap for “Trading The Pull Back With Panache”.
 Trading the pull back can give you great dividends.
-Just stay patient and wait for the right opportunities and your forex account will be forever grateful to you.
+Just stay patient and wait for the right opportunities and your forex account will be forever grateful to you for holding out.

 Til next time take care.